NOTICE: OPTIONS DEVELOPED AT THE SEPTEMBER WHOLE EFFLUENT

 2. Options to account for test variability and test sensitivity

-Develop guidance on how to evaluate tests (mathematical as well as biological)
+Develop guidance on how to evaluate tests (mathematical as

 significant test results should measured against control